Dali (大理) is one of the most popular destinations in Yunnan. Don’t miss this post if you want to visit the old capital of the Nanzhao kingdom.

 Final considerations and tips

-To conclude, as always, before visiting China, get a VPN or you will lose access to all social media and Google, including Gmail.
+To conclude, get a VPN before visiting China.
+Otherwise, you will lose access to all social media and Google, including Gmail.
+If you need an eSIM, you can use this one.
+As for travel insurance, I recommend this one.

-Here you can find more pictures I took in Yunnan.
-Here is my complete travel guide to China and here my two days guide to Shangri-La.
+Here are more pictures I took in Yunnan.
+Here is my complete travel guide to China, and here is my two days guide to Shangri-La.
+If you want to explore a less touristy area, I recommend Western Yunnan.

 Thanks a lot for this post.